1949 72nd ANNIVERSARY 2022

 For over 60 years, this organization has been run by local dedicated volunteers, funded with individual and business donations from the local community, and continues to be an independent, self-sustaining, and successful entity.

 In the mid-1990s, the organization obtained their non-profit status and renamed the organization the Western Heritage Event Center whose mission is to provide an annual three-day Red Ryder® Roundup Rodeo as well as a year round venue for education & training for youth and equestrian events for Archuleta County.
 The Western Heritage Board is dedicated to preserving the history and traditions of the American West.
 This is a 501(c)3 Non-Profit Organization.

 NMRA 2016 Awards:

-- Top Gun Award (this is the rodeo voted on by contestants and staff as the best rodeo in the NMRA series)
+(voted by contestants and staff as the best rodeo in the

 WHEC is a charitable organization as qualified by the IRS under Section 501(c)3